Marc Straus: Early life and education

 Straus was raised in Long Island and in Brooklyn.
 His father was an orphaned immigrant who came to the United States at age 15 and later owned a textile business on Manhattan’s Lower East Side.
 Growing up, Straus worked in the shop on Sundays.

 Straus received a B.A. degree from Franklin & Marshall College in 1964 and an M.D. from State University of New York Downstate Medical Center in 1968.
 He interned at Kings County Hospital in Brooklyn in 1968–69.

 From 1969 to 1971, Straus was a staff associate at the National Cancer Institute.
-He was a resident a Barnes Hospital in St. Louis from 1971–72.
+He was a resident at Barnes Hospital in St. Louis from 1971–72.

 Medical career

-Straus served as SesenioCacancer rcer Research internist at the National Cancer Institute Veteran’s Administration (NCI-VA) Medical Oncology Branch from 1972 to 1974.
+Straus served as a senior cancer research internist at the National Cancer Institute Veteran’s Administration (NCI-VA) Medical Oncology Branch from 1972 to 1974.
 During this period, he also served as head of the NCI-VA Cell Kinetics Laboratory, as NCI-VA Director of Medical Education, and as Executive Officer of the NCI Work Group for Therapy of Lung Cancer.
-At the National Cancer Institute he worked on cancer drug studies in mice which established optimal ways of combining different drugs to improve outcomes.
-During this time he had a number of studies published in cancer research journals.
+At the National Cancer Institute, he worked on cancer drug studies in mice which established optimal ways of combining different drugs to improve outcomes.
+During this time, he had a number of studies published in cancer research journals.

-In 1973 he was recruited as Chief of Oncology and Associate Professor of Medicine at Boston University Medical Center where his clinical and research work focused primarily on breast and lung cancers.
+In 1973, he was recruited as Chief of Oncology and Associate Professor of Medicine at Boston University Medical Center where his clinical and research work focused primarily on breast and lung cancers.
 While at BU, Straus was among the recipients of the Ten Outstanding Young Leaders Award from the Greater Boston Chamber of Commerce.

 After leaving BU in 1978, Straus took up posts at the Westchester County Medical Center where he continued his clinical and laboratory research work.
-From 1978 to 1982 he was Professor of Medicine and Chief of Neoplastic Diseases at the New York Medical College.
+From 1978 to 1982, he was Professor of Medicine and Chief of Neoplastic Diseases at the New York Medical College.

 Straus is the author of more than 40 peer-reviewed and published scientific papers pertaining to the treatment of cancer.

 He is a fellow of the American College of Physicians.

 Healthcare business ventures

 From 1982 to 2008, he headed Access Medical Group, a multi-specialty group in the Hudson Valley, New York, which had 36 doctors.
-In 1997 he founded a medical management company that managed 300 doctors in New York state.
+In 1997, he founded a medical management company that managed 300 doctors in New York state.

 In 1982, Straus started CarePlus, a publicly trade home nutrition company.
-In 1983 he founded Medical Registry Services, a software company that provides cancer registry software support for hospitals.
-In 2008 he and his son, Ari, founded MDINR, a software company wthatsupported doctors treating patients with the anti-coagulant, Coumadin, also sold under the brand name Warfarin.
+In 1983, he founded Medical Registry Services, a software company that provides cancer registry software support for hospitals.
+In 2008 he and his son, Ari, founded MDINR, a software company that supported doctors treating patients with the anti-coagulant, Coumadin, also sold under the brand name Warfarin.

 Straus was president of The Oxford Medical Group, P.C. and chief executive officer and chair of MDx Med-Care.